 Designing for transit retail

 All over the world, transit retail formats are growing rapidly whether in new station developments or in old retrofitted stations.
-Paris’ Metro and London’s Underground are leading the innovative rehab pack by converting old subterranean mezzanines and ticket booths into small but viable retail spaces.
+Paris’ Metro and London’s Underground are leading the pack with innovative rehab projects that include the conversion of old subterranean mezzanines and ticket booths into small but viable retail spaces.
 Other transit systems may also soon discover that there are similar opportunities in underused spaces that can be converted into retail spaces for lease.

 Yeates, M., & Jones, K. G. (1998).
 Rapid transit and commuter rail induced retail development.
 Centre for the Study of Commercial Activity, Ryerson Polytechnic University.
 Retrieved from http://173- 254-37-135.bluehost.com/JSCR/IndArticles/Yeates_N298.pdf